-- We may use your PHI for research.
+- Research.
+We may use your PHI for research.
 Before we disclose any of your PHI for such research purposes in a way that you could be identified, the project will be subject to an extensive review and approval process.

 - Workers’ Compensation.
 We may share your PHI as permitted by or required by state law relating to workers’ compensation or other similar programs.

 - As required by law.
 We may use and share your PHI when required to do so by any other law not already referred to above.